Smutchings/smutchings.github.io/pages/about.md

 Hi, I am **{{ site.author.name }}**.<br>

-I've had a variety of jobs over the last 20 years.
+I've had a variety of roles over the last 20 years.
 From golf course greenskeeper to lead copywriter.
 But, for the last few years, I've worked hard to become a Designer and Artist, focussing on the human condition.

 As a Designer, I believe in the holistic application of the Design Process to understand and resolve problems facing people everyday.